tjs23/nuc_tools/README.md

 Individual tools are provided for the processing, analysis and visualisation of chromatin contact data in combination with asscociated data like ChIP-seq.
-This includes canonical, multi-cell Hi-C data as well as single-cell Hi-C. Some tools are also provided for the analysis of whole genome structure that derive from single-cell Hi-C data.
+This includes canonical, multi-cell Hi-C data as well as single-cell Hi-C. Some tools are also provided for the analysis of whole genome structures that derive from single-cell Hi-C data.

+The nuc_tools collection is a work-in-progress and will be expanded as time allows.

+## Running nuc_tools

+After cloining the GitHub repository, nuc_tools can be invoked as an executable, specifying the specific tool name as an argument:

+ `./nuc_tools {tool_name} {tool_options}`

+The currently available tools may be listed using

+ `./nuc_tools -h`

+And the command-line options for each tool is available using '-h' after the tool name:

+ `./nuc_tools {tool_name} -h`

 ## Current tools